Requestly is now Open Source 🚀

 2. Go to Requestly Rule Selector, and select Modify Headers option.

-3. Enter the Request URL for which you want to modify the request or responder headers.
+3. Enter the Request URL for which you want to modify the HTTP request headers.
 You can also leave this empty; it will apply the modification to all the URLs in your browser.

 4. Add Request or Response headers you want to modify.
-There are 3 modification options available.
+There are three modification options available.

 a.
 Add Request/Response header adds a new <header, value> to existing headers.

 b.
-Remove Request/Response header and removes the <header> from existing headers.
+Remove the Request/Response header and removes the <header> from existing headers.

 c.
 Override Request/Response header option only modifies the existing header.
 If the header doesn’t exist, It won’t add a new header.